revel/revel/manual/validation.md

 Revel provides built-in functionality for validating parameters.
 There are a couple parts:
 * A Validation context collects and manages validation errors (keys and messages).
 * Helper functions that check data and put errors into the context.
-* A template function that retries error messages from the Validation context by key.
+* A template function that gets error messages from the Validation context by key.

 ## Inline Error Messages